 Host: They’re going to be people that are going to argue this moral thing that we were talking about just a few weeks ago.
 But you know there are also people that have argued, what’s the difference between these dolls and, you know, for years and years and years that women have been able to purchase motorized toys of their own.
 How does any different?

 Guest: Absolutely, there is no difference.
 It becomes almost a question of your creativity in finding an objection.
-Oh you’re right about this, I mean let’s face it, but let’s go a step further.
+Oh, you’re right about this, I mean let’s face it, but let’s go a step further.
 Eventually, somebody is going to say, okay we’re going to sell these devices not as sex toys but as just dolls and what you do with them is up to you.
-Look, this is happening right now, this is happening, and the artificial intelligence… Let me leave you with this one: the artificial intelligence goal is to figure you out and–I’m risking sounding sexist, but this applies to men or women–but let me just say this: the AI robot playing games, playing hard-to-get, making you jealous knowing your hot spots, knowing what what bothers you, knowing, you know, just figuring out you and driving you crazy.
-Because there’s something, because once it figures out the differential of power it will figure you out and that’s it.
+Look, this is happening right now, this is happening, and artificial intelligence… Let me leave you with this one: the artificial intelligence goal is to figure you out and–I’m risking sounding sexist, but this applies to men or women–but let me just say this: the AI robot playing games, playing hard-to-get, making you jealous knowing your hot spots, knowing what bothers you, knowing, you know, just figuring out you and driving you crazy.
+Because there’s something because once it figures out the differential of power it will figure you out and that’s it.